Perturbative unitarity bounds from momentum-space entanglement: Flat spacetime

 At face value, this bound can be interpreted in various ways.
 First and unsurprisingly, since $\LIR<\LUV$, this bound tells us that $\LUV\ll \Mpl$, as expected.
 Second, and also unsurprisingly, we can choose $\LUV$ such that $\LIR$ is arbitrarily small, capturing the fact that GR becomes free in the infrared.
 Third and more interestingly, the purity bound also tells us that the width of the window of validity of perturbation theory in GR must be finite, and it gets narrower as we push $\LUV$ towards $\Mpl$.
 In other words, if we want our theory to probe deep in the IR we need a correspondingly low UV cutoff.

-A comment about the physical interpretation of this result is in order.
-In the limit in which the mode $\bfp$ is very different in size compared to the two UV modes with which it is entangled, one expects that the effect of the former on the latter is just a change of coordinates to leading order in derivatives.
+A few comments about the physical interpretation of our result are in order.
+First, in the limit in which the mode $\bfp$ is very different in size compared to the two UV modes with which it is entangled, one expects that the effect of the former on the latter is just a change of coordinates to leading order in derivatives.
 This is indeed very similar to the arguments underlying the well-studied cosmological soft theorems first discovered in \cite{Maldacena:2002vr}.
 Therefore, even though perturbation theory might be breaking down, the physical coupling among hierarchically separated modes should be easy to describe non-perturbatively.
 Indeed, it amounts to a change of coordinates and can be made explicit e.g. using Fermi normal coordinates in flat space or conformal Fermi coordinates in FLRW spacetimes \cite{Pajer:2013ana,Dai:2015rda}.

-Finally, let us mention that the discussion of partial wave bounds for general relativity is complicated by the spin of the particles involved and by the IR divergences associated to massless gravitons and we hence omit it here.
+Second, let us mention that the discussion of partial wave bounds for general relativity is complicated by the spin of the particles involved and by the IR divergences associated to massless gravitons and we hence omit it here.

+Third, we notice that the scaling of our final purity bound for GR, \eqref{finalGR}, is intriguingly equivalent to an entropy bound for black holes.
+More concretely, recall that entropy in QFT grows with the volume, so dimensionally

+where $L$ is the size of the system under consideration.
+It is natural to identify this size as the IR cutoff of our EFT, so $L = 1/\LIR$.
+But in a theory with dynamical gravity, a black hole has the maximum possible entropy.
+For a black hole of area $L^2$ that is